oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

     - **Name: EKS**
     - **Audience:  [http://localhost:8000](http://localhost:8000/)**

 -   Click on **Save**.

-{% img blog/secure-access-to-eks/26.png alt:"Okta Admin Console - Authorization Server Configuration" width:"800" %}{: .center-image }
+{% img blog/secure-access-to-eks/26.png alt:"Okta Admin Console - Authorization Server Configuration" width:"600" %}{: .center-image }

-On the next screen, copy the **Issuer URL** from the Settings tab.
+- On the next screen, copy the **Issuer URL** from the Settings tab.
 We'll need it later:

-{% img blog/secure-access-to-eks/27.png alt:"Okta Admin Console - Authorization Server Settings Tab" width:"800" %}{: .center-image }
+{% img blog/secure-access-to-eks/27.png alt:"Okta Admin Console - Authorization Server Settings Tab" width:"600" %}{: .center-image }

 Now let's add a custom claim "groups" in the id_token that Okta will generate, to list the groups of the connected user.

--   Go to the **Claims** tab and select**Add Claim**.
+-   Go to the **Claims** tab and select **Add Claim**.

-{% img blog/secure-access-to-eks/28.png alt:"Okta Admin Console - Authorization Server - Claims Tab" width:"800" %}{: .center-image }
+{% img blog/secure-access-to-eks/28.png alt:"Okta Admin Console - Authorization Server - Claims Tab" width:"600" %}{: .center-image }

 - Use the following settings to add the groups claim in the id_token: